kumuluz/kumuluzee-samples/kumuluzee-logs-log4j2/README.md

-# KumuluzEE Logs sample
+# KumuluzEE Logs sample with Log4j2 implementation

-> Build a REST service which utilizes a built-in logging framework to log basic metrics and pack it as a KumuluzEE microservice
+> Build a REST service which utilizes a built-in logging framework with Log4j2 implementation to log basic metrics and pack it as a KumuluzEE microservice

-The objective of this sample is to demonstrate how to use the built-in logging framework to log basic metrics.
+The objective of this sample is to demonstrate how to use the built-in logging framework with Log4j2 implementation to log basic metrics.

 ## Requirements